Originally published in Jacobin. Republished with permission.

 In the 1980s, two landmark events changed that.
 The first occurred in 1984, when the Sino-British Joint Declaration sealed the colony’s fate of returning to Chinese rule.
 The second came in 1989, when the CCP massacred students and workers in Tiananmen Square.

-The “one country, two system” policy had been introduced in the early 1980s, giving Hong Kongers a high degree of autonomy from Beijing.
+The “One Country, Two Systems” policy had been introduced in the early 1980s, giving Hong Kongers a high degree of autonomy from Beijing.
 Part of the goal was to ensure that the Hong Kong people’s civil liberties would be protected.
 But after the 1989 massacre, Hong Kongers no longer trusted Deng Xiaoping’s promise for “fifty years of the old way of life.”

 Sure enough, Beijing began to tighten its hold on Hong Kong after the handover, and Hong Kongers began to mobilize.